 More Info About My Practice

-The Centre for Human Flourishing LLC is a boutique psychology practice that specializes in transforming unpleasant, unwanted, tragic and traumatic experiences into regenerative, self-renewing, and valuable experiences -- and a beautiful, happy life.
+The Centre for Human Flourishing LLC is a boutique psychology practice that specializes in transforming uncomfortable, unpleasant, unwanted, tragic and traumatic experiences into self-renewing, and valuable experiences.

-I received training and began providing grief and trauma assessments and counseling at Duke University Medical Center in the Major Surgery & Trauma Unit from 1998 -- through 2000.
+I received training and began providing grief and trauma assessments and counseling at Duke University Medical Center in the Major Surgery & Trauma Unit in 1998 (through 2000), as a Chaplain.
 Over the summer of 2000, in between graduating from Duke and beginning the doctoral program in psychology, I studied for and passed the American Council on Exercise (ACE) personal trainer exam.
 While working on my doctorate, as an independent contractor, I established a personal training & coaching business in the Chicago suburbs.
 As a personal trainer, I conducted physical fitness assessments, developed individualized training programs, and coached individuals and couples in gyms and private homes from 2000 - 2004.

-I received a doctorate in Clinical Psychology in 2004 with specialized training in a few different areas: ADHD & neuropsychological evaluation and treatment, pastoral counseling, and forensic psychology (not guilty by reason of insanity, unfit to stand trial).
-My dissertation entailed a critical analysis of the field of psychology, the education of psychologists, and advocated for psychology to better attend and contribute to the promotion of human welfare while respecting human rights, preserving human dignity and honoring the worth of individual human beings.
+I received a doctorate in Clinical Psychology in 2004 with specialized training in a few different areas: ADHD & neuropsychological evaluation and treatment, pastoral counseling, and forensic psychology (individuals adjudicated not guilty by reason of insanity, and unfit to stand trial).
+My dissertation entailed a critical analysis of the field of psychology and the education of psychologists, and advocated for psychology to better attend and contribute to the promotion of human welfare while respecting human rights, preserving human dignity and honoring the worth of individual human beings.

 More recently, in March 2019, I relocated my office to Hartland, Wisconsin.
-In May 2019, I became a Certified Food Over Medicine Instructor through Dr. Pam Popper's Wellness Forum Institute of Health Studies to improve my understanding of the relationship between food, health, and illness, and then to apply that knowledge and understanding in practice through education and the promotion of healthy lifestyles.
-Through the fall of 2019, I taught a course in Abnormal Psychology, as a Lecturer in Psychology at Carroll University in Waukesha, Wisconsin.
-I am a licensed psychologist in Wisconsin, North Carolina, and Florida, and am accepting clients for psychotherapy, counseling, consultation, or coaching.
+In May 2019, I became a Certified Food Over Medicine Instructor through Dr. Pam Popper's Wellness Forum Institute of Health Studies to improve my understanding of the relationship between food, health, and illness, and apply that knowledge and understanding in practice through education and the promotion of healthy lifestyles.
+In the fall of 2019, I taught a course in Abnormal Psychology, as a Lecturer in Psychology at Carroll University in Waukesha, Wisconsin.
+I am a licensed psychologist in Wisconsin, North Carolina, and Florida, and am accepting clients for psychotherapy, counseling, consultation, and life as well as leadership coaching.

 What I Love about Being a Psychotherapist